sarahciston/codingcare/posts/0critintro.md

 >[XXX add Chun's promiscuous/leaky/slutty data]

 From object-oriented programming to object-oriented ontology, from global supply chains to machine learning architectures, these projects deny their entanglements.
 They reduce these entanglements to magnitudes of distance in vector dimensions.

+Even "meaning" in language is increasingly defined by these numerical representations of proximity.
+Through natural language processing, nearness becomes co-occurance becomes word vector becomes fact and prediction.
+The [modus operandi/battle cry] of the predictive systems underlying tools like AdSense and GhatGPT is a 1957 quip: "the meaning of a word can be inferred by the company it keeps" [@firthApplicationsGeneralLinguistics1957].

-Nearbyness resists this denial through reuniting them in conversation, bringing close without collapsing distinctions.
+`Nearbyness` resists this denial of complex entanglements than through reuniting them in conversation, bringing close without collapsing distinctions.
+It is a different way of placing side by side, making note of more than frequency and sameness, and with the aim for another kind of knowing than to conquer.

 >"The space between and the spaces among involve distances created by the disturbance of being close without being joined, and without mistaking the other's ﬂesh for one's own or any object world as identical to oneself.
 Nonsovereignty is not here the dissolution of a boundary.
 It's the experience of affect, of being receptive, in real time." [@berlantCommonsInfrastructuresTroubling2016]

 These operations of nearbyness bring us to form and formative.
 The assembling logic here is of accretion and coalition – an *Arcades Project* of wandering, filing, putting like with like, but also unlike and other aspects together, or at least nearby.
 It is a machine learning task, an `un-machine un-learning` task, to decide how information goes together or does not, to find patterns in a system.
 It is also a very human activity.
-This project enacts the process through feeling.
+[This project enacts the process through intuitive and counter-intuitive feeling [CITETinaCampt][weirdpivothere?].]
 For some, like Vilém Flusser,[^Flusser] writing is a sculptor's cutting away.
 For others, like Walter Benjamin, writing is a collector's fever dream.
 I believe it is both, collecting fragments when you cannot yet see a form, when you cannot do anything else; then cutting away at them until what has already formed becomes clearer.

 <!-- accumulation and cutting away, pattern finding in collections of data, as the reverse proxies for making and testing theories, contraposed knowledge generating systems [Joque, Revolutionary Mathematics] -->